ATK (football club)

 The club was owned by Kolkata Games and Sports Pvt.
-Ltd. which consists of former Indian cricket captain Sourav Ganguly, alongside businessmen Harshavardhan Neotia, Sanjiv Goenka and Utsav Parekh Initially, for the first three seasons, Spanish La Liga club Atlético Madrid was also a co-owner; later Goenka bought the shares owned by Atlético Madrid.
+Ltd. which consists of former Indian cricket captain Sourav Ganguly, alongside businessmen Harshavardhan Neotia, Sanjiv Goenka and Utsav Parekh.
+Initially, for the first three seasons, La Liga club Atlético Madrid was also a co-owner; later Goenka bought the shares.
 After the end of their partnership with the Spanish giant, Atlético de Kolkata has been rechristened to ATK in July 2017.
 The team's name and colours are derived from their former Spanish partner.

-Under coach Antonio López Habas, Atlético hosted and won the first match of the Indian Super League.
+Under coach Antonio López Habas, Atlético hosted and won the first match of the ISL.
 They won the inaugural season, beating Kerala Blasters 0–1 in the final.
 Two years later, under José Francisco Molina, the team won on penalties against the same opponent in the final.
-Currently, ATK holds the most ISL trophies with 3, defeating Chennaiyin FC in the 2020 final.
+ATK won 3 ISL Cup trophies, last by defeating Chennaiyin FC in the 2020 final.

-On 16 January 2020, it was announced that the RPSG Group along with former cricketer Sourav Ganguly and businessmen Utsav Parekh, had bought an 80% stake in Mohun Bagan Football Club (India) Pvt.
-Ltd. the legal entity owning the I-League club, Mohun Bagan FC.
-As a result, it was also announced that ATK would merge with Mohun Bagan to form ATK Mohun Bagan FC Pvt.
-Ltd. on 1 June 2020.
+On 16 January 2020, it was announced that the RPSG Group (KGSPL), along with former cricketer Sourav Ganguly and businessmen Utsav Parekh, acquired an 80% stake in Mohun Bagan Football Club (India) Pvt.
+Ltd. the legal entity owning the football division of I-League club, Mohun Bagan.
+ATK Football Club was officially disbanded on 1 July 2020 and Mohun Bagan entered the Indian Super League in the 2020–21 season with name ATK Mohun Bagan.
+In 2023, after severe protests from the Mohun Bagan supporters, KGSPL removed ATK and changed the name of the legal entity to Mohun Bagan Super Giant.

 History

 Foundation

-In March 2014, it was announced that the All India Football Federation, the national federation for football in India, and IMG-Reliance would be accepting bids for ownership of eight of nine selected cities for the upcoming Indian Super League, an eight-team franchise league modeled along the lines of the Indian Premier League cricket tournament.
+In March 2014, it was announced that the All India Football Federation, the national federation for football in India, and IMG-Reliance would be accepting bids for ownership of eight of nine selected cities for the upcoming ISL, an eight-team franchise league modeled along the lines of the Indian Premier League cricket tournament.
 On 13 April 2014, it was announced that Sourav Ganguly, Harshavardhan Neotia, Sanjiv Goenka, Utsav Parekh, and Spanish La Liga side Atlético Madrid had won the bid for the Kolkata franchise.
 It turned out to be the most expensive franchise, being purchased for 180 million (around US$3 million).
 On 7 May 2014, the team was officially launched as Atlético de Kolkata.